 India’s best-selling scooter brand Honda will also be launching its own electric scooters but for now, it will be studying the market testing one of its electric scooters from China.
 We are in the dark regarding the model that Honda will import, but YS Guleria, Senior VP, Sales & Marketing, Honda Motorcycle and Scooter India has told that the Honda could develop an indigenous line of electric scooters once the company is done with the feasibility study.

 Last year, Suzuki Motorcycle’s VP of Sales, Marketing and After Sales, Devashish Handa reportedly confirmed that the Suzuki electric two-wheeler project is already underway but there was no confirmation regarding the launch timeline with late-2021 identified as a possible period for its showcase.
 Though there is no confirmation that Suzuki’s first electric two-wheeler could be a scooter, the acceptance of the Access 125 would have influenced the decision.
+And now patent images of a Suzuki electric scooter are doing the rounds in the web that shows the bare layout of a scooter.
+Reports suggest that this is intended for markets like India and feature basic design and mechanical parts to control the cost.

 Yamaha Motor has a small selection of electric scooters in its global line.
 Like Honda, Yamaha is conducting a feasibility study for electric two-wheelers in India.
 According to Yasuo Ishihara, Managing Director, Yamaha Motor Research and Development, India, Yamaha won’t be bringing EVs for the next two years.
 The Yamaha EC-05 electric scooter, which was launched in Taiwan in 2019, looks like a product that can be adapted to India if an entry is decided.
 The EC-05 with its wide seats, upright riding position, range of 110 km and a top speed of 90 km/h, makes it an ideal model when compared to the e-scooters on sale in India.